matthewafay/Steam-Army-Men-Series-cnc-ddraw-wrapper-Win11Support/README.md

 - Ensure Steam is installed and has been run at least once
 - Check that Steam appears in Windows "Add or Remove Programs"

-**"Army Men 2 not found"**
+**"Army Men [game] not found"**
-- Verify the game is installed via Steam
+- Verify the selected game is installed via Steam
 - Check that the game appears in your Steam library
 - Try running Steam as administrator and verify game files
+- Make sure you selected the correct game number (1 for Army Men 2, 2 for Toys in Space)

 **"Failed to detect screen resolution"**
 - Update your display drivers